Moving Out: Your Financial Checklist

 Here are each council/government’s parking permit guidelines:

-Set financial ground rules
+What financial ground rules should I set?

 If you’re moving in with housemates, consider setting some ground rules about the household finances from the very start.